 While qualifying for a credit union might be a little more difficult, these non-profits have several advantages over traditional banks, especially for folks with bad credit.

 There are a lot of reasons to be skeptical of banks.
-Each day seems to bring a new banking scandal, whether it’s Deutsche Bank or Wells Fargo or Wells Fargo or even Wells Fargo.
+Each day seems to bring a new banking scandal.
 It’s perfectly reasonable to be looking for other options.
 But what kind of alternative to a traditional bank can provide you with checking and savings accounts, credit cards, personal loans, and other financial services?

 Consider the credit union!

 So what exactly is a credit union?

 “A credit union is a not for profit cooperative financial institution owned by members, rather than stakeholders as in a traditional bank,” explained Sha’Kreshia Lewis, CEO of Humble Hustle Finance.
 “Members meaning their local community.
 Members within the community elect a volunteer board of directors.”

 “Qualifying membership in a credit union is based upon 5 factors: to volunteer, live, work, worship, or attend a school within the community.
 Upon approved qualification, you will pay a one-time membership fee and a deposit usually of up to $25.